kivy-garden/collider/README.md

 Or to install as editable (package is installed, but can be edited in its original location)::

     pip install -e .

+CI
+--

+Every push or pull request run the [GitHub Action](https://github.com/kivy-garden/flower/actions) CI.
+It tests the code on various OS and also generates wheels that can be released on PyPI upon a tag.
+Docs are also generated and uploaded to the repo as well as artifacts of the CI.

 TODO
 -------